hlship/cli-tools/doc/defcommand.md

 # defcommand

-The core of `cli-tools` is the [[net.lewisship.cli-tools/defcommand]] macro.
+The core of `cli-tools` is the `net.lewisship.cli-tools/defcommand` macro.
 This is how you define commands.

-`defcommand` defines a command as a special kind of function, in terms of a command-line interface, and a body that acts on the data collected from the command line.
+`defcommand` defines a command as a special kind of function; where you would normally define the parameters of an ordinary function, with `defcommand`, you define the command line interface of your command, including how those options and arguments are mapped to local symbols.

 The interface defines options as well as positional arguments; those options and arguments are available in the body of the command just as if they were parameters passed to the function.